groboclown/petronia/docs/extensions/api/core.layout.binding.md

-# core.hotkeys.binding (stand-alone)
+# core.layout.binding (stand-alone)
 **v1.0.0**

-Petronia Core Hotkey Bindings.
+Petronia Layout Hotkey Bindings.

-Defines the hotkey action types for core actions the user may want to perform.
+Allows for adding hotkey binding to the standard layout events, so that the different layouts don't need to re-implement all the bindings.
+Instead, they can just listen to the layout API events.

 ## Details